Find the perfect bike for shorter riders, with the help of this expert guide from Cyclescheme - the UK's leading cycle to work scheme.

-The range of sizes of adult human follows a normal distribution – most people are fairly close to average, but a few are unusually tall or short.
-The fact that very short people are in a minority can make it harder to find bikes to suit – not all manufacturers bother to cater for what is after all a small (so to speak) market.
-But don't give up – nearly everyone can find a bike to suit them.
+Adult height follows a normal distribution: most people are fairly close to average, with fewer tall or short.
+The fact that shorter people are in a minority can make it harder to find bikes to suit; not all manufacturers bother to cater for what is after all a small (so to speak) market.
+But don't give up.
+Nearly everyone can find a bike to suit.

 The sizing minefield

 There’s no standard way of describing the size of a bike.
 Bikes are typically sized by the seat tube length, which tells you nothing about whether you’ll be able to comfortably reach the handlebar.
 Designations of Small, Medium, and Large are more useful.
 Better yet, many manufacturers give recommended height ranges.
 Since you might prefer one size bigger or smaller, depending on how you like to sit on the bike, the best option is to try for size in store.

 A sense of proportion

 Two people of the same height can easily have considerably different proportions – one may have long legs and a short torso, another may have a long body and short legs.
 They're unlikely to be comfortable on the same bike, or one set up in the same way.